aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ```

 ## **Convert PowerPoint to Responsive HTML**
-This Java code shows you how to convert a PowerPoint presentation to responsive HTML:
+This Javascript code shows you how to convert a PowerPoint presentation to responsive HTML:

 ```javascript
     var pres = new  aspose.slides.Presentation("SomePresentation.pptx");